ER-climate-monitor/er-climate-monitor/docs/5-deployment.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-which triggers the actual release if QA tests passes (task `lint-and-test`).
+which triggers the actual release if QA tests passes (task `lint-and-test`) on
+GitHub releases section, including a changelog with all release information.

 ### Continuous Deployment on GitHub Pages